OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Contrarian Hans Monderman.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/9e2tQliMcdM?si=RTjxxN0nDQEIGRnI" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

+Which of these points is most interesting to you?

 Next up: Contrarian Elinor Ostrom.

 As you'll see in this short series, Contrarians are masters of [[Rethink Constraints|rethinking constraints]].
 They are also the foundations of [[Design from Trust]].